Process tracing: Process tracing

 It is often used to complement comparative case study methods.
 By tracing the causal process from the independent variable of interest to the dependent variable, it may be possible to rule out potentially intervening variables in imperfectly matched cases.
 This can create a stronger basis for attributing causal significance to the remaining independent variables.

 A limitation to process-tracing is the problem of infinite regress.
 While some influential works by methods scholars have argued that the ability of process-tracing to make causal claims is limited by low degrees of freedom, methodologists widely reject that the "degrees of freedom" problem applies to research that uses process-tracing, given that qualitative research entails different logics than quantitative research (where scholars do need to be wary of degrees of freedom).

-One advantage to process-tracing over quantitative methods is that process-tracing provides inferential leverage.
-In addition to aiding uncovering and testing causal mechanisms, process-tracing also contributes descriptive richness.
+Some other disadvantages are: